prg127/Implementing_Blockchain_using_Node_JS/README.md

 Then I have done socket programming in which new blocks can be formed using console of chrome V8 engine.
 Then implementation of merkle tree is done towards the end of this project which is data structure of blockchain

-code 1, code 2 and code 3 implements blockchain,
+code 1, code 2 and code 3 implements blockchain, proof-of-work and perform transactions.